 - Adhere to HackerOne’s disclosure guidelines.

 We believe in recognizing the work of others.
-If your work helps us improve the security of our website, we'd be happy to acknowledge your work in our Hall of Fame as well as by sharing swag.
+If your work helps us improve the security of our website, we'd be happy to acknowledge your work in our Hall of Fame.

 Thank you for helping keep Postman and our users safe!